Burnout Therapy Questions Answered (Ontario)

-Most people who read this site are deciding whether this specific kind of work fits what they are carrying.
+Most people who read this site are deciding whether this kind of psychotherapy fits what they are carrying as they heal from burnout, identity loss or moral injury.

 Below are the practical questions that usually come up after that point.